Ada-Developers-Academy/core-pses/01/highest-rated.md

 ##### !question

 Without writing code, describe how you would implement `get_highest_rating` in enough detail that someone else could write the code.
+* It may be helpful to break up the problem/algorithm into smaller subproblems.
+For example, 1.Handle invalid input, 2.
+Given valid input, perform the computation/solve the problem/etc.
 * Your logical steps could take the form of a numbered list, pseudo code, or anywhere inbetween.
 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question

 ##### !placeholder

-Write the logical steps here...
+Write the logical steps here.

 ##### !end-placeholder